yndc/pgqb/README.md

-# postgresqb
+# pgqb

-`postgresqb` (Postgres Query Builder) is a small utility library to build PostgreSQL query strings in Go.
+`pgqb` (Postgres Query Builder) is a small utility library to build PostgreSQL query strings in Go.

 Features: